SchrodingersGat/KiBoM/README.md

 ignore_dnf = 1
 ; If 'use_alt' option is set to 1, grouped references will be printed in the alternate compressed style eg: R1-R7,R18 use_alt = 0
-; If 'alt_wrap' option is set to and integer N, the references field will wrap after N entries are printed alt_wrap = 0
 ; If 'number_rows' option is set to 1, each row in the BoM will be prepended with an incrementing row number number_rows = 1
 ; If 'group_connectors' option is set to 1, connectors with the same footprints will be grouped together, independent of the name of the connector